phone

 You can view photos from someone who was on a previous trip.
 This is a great example of the trip you will experience if you visit both the Darien and Gamboa.
 Please click here: Ersten Imaoka's Photo Album

-• Group Size: 6 travelers, 3 birding guides, and local indigenous guides
+• Group Size: 6 travelers, plus guides

-• Trip Length: 8 days*
+• Trip Length: 10 days

-• Rates: $3,150 per person, ($900 extra for single occupancy)
+• Rates: $3,650 per person double occupancy, ($900 extra for single occupancy)

-• Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, park entrance fees and basic travel insurance.
+• Included: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, park entrance fees and basic travel insurance.

 • Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.